Anne Hathaway Loves Her Body And ‘Oceans 8’ Castmates, Denies Rumored Drama

 Anne Hathaway is not about to let “fat shamers” make her feel bad about her body.
 During an interview with the Today show on Thursday, she opened up about why she decided to publicly address her weight gain ahead of a new movie role.
-As Entertainment Tonight reports that the Ocean’s 8 actress made an Instagram post last month where she told her fans that she was going to “look different” (i.e. heavier) within the next couple of months because of a film she’s going to be working on.
+Entertainment Tonight reports that the Ocean’s 8 actress made an Instagram post last month where she told her fans that she was going to “look different” (i.e. heavier) within the next couple of months because of a film she’s going to be working on.

 “It sounds kinda sad to say, I just wanted to be able to enjoy my summer and let everybody know that I’m living in my body and I’m happy with my body,” Hathaway said in an interview with Today show anchor, Hoda Kotb.
 “And if my body is different than what you’re used to, or what you think it should be, that’s yours.
 And my experience is mine and I’m loving it.”

 The 35-year-old Oscar-winning actress went on to say that she gets fat-shamed “all the time.”
 She added that sometimes the shaming is explicit, where people openly criticize her body.
-Then there’s the implicit body shaming, where, for example, someone would congratulate her for getting a part but then tell her that she needs to lose twenty pounds.
+Then there’s the implicit body shaming, where, for example, someone would congratulate her for getting a part but then tell her that she needs to lose 20 pounds.
 She points out that people often mean well when they give this type of advice without realizing that the language that they’re using might actually be toxic.

 However, Hathaway admitted that she thinks that people are becoming more considerate about how they speak to each other about body image issues.